-Prancing Poodle’s mission is to provide the highest quality in-home, professional pet care and dog walking available in the greater Lansing area.
+Prancing Poodle’s mission is to help you help your pets live their best life.
 Our personalized service to pets and their parents is unsurpassed.

 Our business has grown because of our love for companion animals.
-That love continues to be the foundation of our success.
 We understand how difficult it can be to leave your pets at home, whether you are away for the day or traveling for an extended period of time.
 We are dedicated to providing and maintaining a stress-free, loving, and familiar environment for your pets.
 Our knowledge and investment in continuing education in pet care, nutrition, and safety ensures that every pet in our care has dedicated friend and guardian and provides you, our client, with peace of mind.

 Julie Duke, Owner